DanthuluriPavithra37/Landing-Page/README.md

 # Landing-Page
-A simple and responsive landing page built using HTML, CSS and Java Script.
-This project showcases my frontend design skills with clean layout, responsive design, and a focus on user experience.
+This is a responsive landing page themed around Nature, built using HTML, CSS, and JavaScript.
+It features a modern layout with a navigation bar, engaging content, and social media links.
+The design promotes environmental awareness with smooth visuals and clean code.
+Perfect for showcasing frontend design and layout skills.